 It wasn’t raspy with a cold, it wasn’t hoarse from praying so long the night before, it was gone.
 Vanished.
 I couldn’t speak a word even if I wanted to.

 I had manifested putting off my speech one more week.

 The next week rolled around and I faced the inevitable and somehow got through it.
 I don’t know how, but I painfully made it through the rest of the quarter.

 I’ve heard that paralyzing fears like this stem from a childhood event.
-I know the exact event that screwed me up.
+I think I know the exact event that screwed me up.